Type of Back Pain

 are caused by varying degrees of muscle strain, trauma, or spinal deformity.

-Back pain can develop anywhere from the neck to the lower spine, and the pain can be localized
+It can develop anywhere from the neck to the lower spine, and the pain can be localized

 or spread across a wide area and radiate from a central point.
 Several causes of low back